alexfernandez/loadtest/README.md

 # loadtest

-Runs a load test on the selected HTTP or websocket URL.
+Runs a load test on the selected HTTP URL.
 The API allows for easy integration in your own tests.

 Why use loadtest instead of any other of the available tools, notably Apache ab? loadtest allows you to configure and tweak requests, and simulate real world loads.